robertsammataro/IMGSort-Python/README.md

     - Reformatted README with better markdown and updated information

-###Future Additions:
+### Future Additions:
   - Feature where the user can add default Input and Output directories
   - Feature where the user can send images to multiple folders with one tag

-###Known Bugs:
+### Known Bugs:
-  - If the user submits a series of tags including a character that cannot be used as a folder name on the tag entry screen, the program will crash.
+  - If a non-image file has a file extension that IMGSort can recognize, it will cause a crash when loaded in

 Written in Python 3.7.8
 © 2020-2021 Robert Sammataro